QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 The Data Point [E]: The Messiah is commanded to “sit” at God’s right hand.

-The Logic [I]: The Old Covenant priests never sat in the Tabernacle or Temple because their work was never finished; the furniture lists in Exodus and Kings include no chair for the priest.
+The logic [I]: The Old Covenant priests never sat in the Tabernacle or Temple because their work was never finished; the furniture lists in Exodus and Kings include no chair for the priest.

 The Implication [I]: Christ’s “sitting down” signals not exhaustion but enthroned completion.
 The sacrificial work that could never be finished under the Law has reached its terminal state in Him.